 - What do you know about the customer in different spaces?

 - What behaviors can you identify and see?
-What triggers these behaviours?
+What triggers these behaviors?

 - What data sources do you have available?